ConorWilliams/libfork/BUILDING.md

 cmake --build build --config Release
 ```

+Note: as libfork is a header-only library, there are no build targets by default.
+If you intended to build the tests/docs/benchmarks check out the [HACKING](HACKING.md) document.

 ### Building with MSVC

 Note that MSVC by default is not standards compliant and you need to pass some